Merck/Halyard/docs/usage.md

 Halyard Datasets with all the RDF data are persisted within the HBase tables.
 Corresponding Halyard Dataset can be optionally created together with repository creation.

-Multiple repositories configured in various RDF4J Servers or in multiple RDF4J Consoles can share one common Halyard Dataset and so pint to the same HBase table.
+Multiple repositories configured in various RDF4J Servers or in multiple RDF4J Consoles can share one common Halyard Dataset and so point to the same HBase table.

 **Deletion of the repository** from one particular RDF4J Server or RDF4J Console does not delete Halyard Dataset and so it does not affect the data and other users.
 However **clearing** the repository or **deletion of the statements** has global effect for all users.